ANaaim/Reflexion_data_marker_less/README.md

+## Big question :
+What is the scope of the standardisation ? :
+    - markerless in general ? ==> best size might be the standardisation of the trial with an emphasis on what the set of minimal metadata should be.
+It might lead to developing code allowing people to generate sharable data from such organsiation.
+    - markerless for studying the different methods ? ==> best size might be a global folder for each type of data **We have to emphasize for what the standardisation is done for.**
+In both cases, it will be needed to standardise the type of data shared.

 ## data structure
 In all folder the following folder organisation can be interchanged and be in any order using the **folder_depth** key in the metadata file but should be kept the same in the different type of data folder: